Nedomax/Noelballena-Analytics/README.md

 ### Cafe Sales Performance Analysis
 **Tools:** Power BI, Excel, Python
-Cleaned a deliberately messy 10,000-row synthetic cafe dataset, handling ERROR/UNKNOWN placeholders, recovering 957 rows through recalculation, and documenting every cleaning decision in a Jupyter Notebook.
-Built a Power BI sales dashboard identifying food items as the primary revenue driver over beverages.
+Cleaned up a messy 10,000-row sales dataset and recovered 957 rows by recalculating the values instead of deleting them.
+Once it was clean, the numbers showed food brought in more revenue than beverages, which I built into a sales dashboard in Power BI.

 🔗 [View Repository](https://github.com/Nedomax/Cafe-Sales-Analysis.git) ←